Chaintech-Network/ComposeMultiplatformMediaPlayer/README.md

 ![Blog-banner-02 5](./assets/git_banner4.jpg)

-## 🎉 What's New in Version 1.0.24
+## 🎉 What's New in Version 1.0.25
-🚀 **Compose 1.7.0 Compatibility:** Now fully compatible with the latest Compose 1.7.0, ensuring smooth integration with your projects.
+📽️ **Video Configurations:**
+- ⏳ **totalTimeInSeconds:** Returns the total duration of the video in seconds.
+- ⌛ **currentTimeInSeconds:** Retrieves the current playback time of the video in seconds.
+- 🎯 **startTimeInSeconds:** Allows video playback to start from a specific time in seconds.

 ## ✨ Features
 **Cross-Platform Compatibility:** Works seamlessly on iOS, Android, and Desktop platforms within Compose Multiplatform projects.